 The Directors have determined a fully franked interim dividend of 164 cents per share amounting to \$2,639 million.
 There is no foreign conduit income attributed to the final dividend.
-The dividend is intended to be paid on 5 April 2013 to shareholders on the register at 5:00pm EST on 22 February 2013.
+The dividend will be payable on 5 April 2013 to shareholders on the register at 5:00pm EST on 22 February 2013.